sampsapursiainen/zeffiro_interface/README.md

-Zeffiro Interface (ZI), Sampsa Pursiainen © 2018, is an open source code package constituting an accessible tool for finite element (FE) based forward and inverse simulations in EEG/MEG and can be used also in other bioelectromagnetical imaging applications targeting the brain.
+Zeffiro Interface (ZI), © 2018, Sampsa Pursiainen & Zeffiro Interface Development Team is an open source code package constituting an accessible tool for finite element (FE) based forward and inverse simulations in EEG/MEG and can be used also in other bioelectromagnetical imaging applications targeting the brain.
 With ZI, one can segment a realistic multilayer geometry and generate a multi-compartment FE mesh, if triangular ASCII surface grids (in DAT or ASC file format) are available.
 A suitable surface segmentation can be produced, for example, with the FreeSurfer software suite (Copyright © FreeSurfer, 2013).
 Such a segmentation can be imported at once from a folder containing a set of ASCII files.
 An example folder can be found in the repository.
 ZI allows also importing a parcellation created with FreeSurfer to enable distinguishing different brain regions and, thereby, analysing the connectivity of the brain function over a time series.
 Different compartments can be defined as active, allowing the analysis of the sub-cortical strucures.
 In each compartment, the orientation of the activity can be either normally constrained or unconstrained.
 The main routines of ZI can be accelerated significantly in a computer equipped with a graphics computing unit (GPU).
 It is especially recommendable to